rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 | **ALL** | 0.8266 | 0.1734 |

 <br>
 The training set exhibits a relatively balanced distribution across the five lift classes, with no single class dominating.
 In contrast, the test set shows a noticeably different pattern: Jeremy has a substantially higher proportion of class A observations and a lower proportion of class B compared with the pooled training subjects.
-We saw this in the histogram, and now we know that this has been the deciding factor between Jermey and Adelmo.
+We saw this in the histogram, and now we know that this has been the deciding factor between Jeremy and Adelmo.

 This imbalance is important because it reflects real‑world deployment conditions: new users often perform movements differently, leading to shifts in class frequencies and sensor signatures.